teur/OpenReader-WebUI/README.md

 # OpenReader WebUI 📄🔊

-OpenReader WebUI is a document reader with Text-to-Speech capabilities, offering a TTS read along experience with narration for both PDF and EPUB documents.
+OpenReader WebUI is a document reader with Text-to-Speech capabilities, offering a TTS read along experience with narration for EPUB, PDF, TXT, MD, and DOCX documents.
 It can use any OpenAI compatible TTS endpoint, including [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI) and [Orpheus-FastAPI](https://github.com/Lex-au/Orpheus-FastAPI)

 > Highly available demo currently available at [https://openreader.richardr.dev/](https://openreader.richardr.dev/)